Antaris/RazorEngine/README.md

 ## Temporary files

 RazorEngine tries hard to delete the temporary files it creates, but this is not always possible.
 This is especially true if you run RazorEngine from the default `AppDomain`.
 RazorEngine will warn you in this situation by writing to the stderr.
-One way to switch into a new AppDomain is the following snippet:
+One way to switch into a new AppDomain is to use the following snippet:

 ```csharp
 static int Main(string[] args)